Nayel Mehssatou: Career

+On 20 June 2025, Mehssatou joined Standard Liège on a three-year contract.

 International career

-He represented the Chile U17s for a pair of friendlies in October 2019.
-He then switched to represent Belgium U18s that same year, with 1 goal in 4 appearances.
+Born in Belgium to a Moroccan father and a Chilean mother, Mehssataou was eligible to play for Belgium, Morocco and Chile.
+Mehssatou first represented Morocco and Belgium at under-15 level in 2017, switching to the Chile under-U17 in October 2019.
+He then switched back to Belgium, representing the Belgium under-18 that same year, scoring once in 4 appearances.

-Mehssatou was called up to the senior Chile national team for a friendly and the 2022 Kirin Cup Soccer tournament in June 2022.
-He debuted with Chile in a friendly 2–0 loss to South Korea on 6 June 2022.
+Mehssatou was called up to the senior Chile national team for friendlies and the 2022 Kirin Cup Soccer tournament in June 2022.
+He made his debut for Chile on 6 June 2022, starting in a 2–0 loss to South Korea.

 Personal life

 Mehssatou was born in Belgium to a Moroccan father and a Chilean mother.
 His mother, Michelle Sepúlveda, was born in Santiago and moved to Brussels in 1975 along with her Chilean family.

-He has an older brother called Yassine Elías.